 Through educational programs based on research and developed with input from local stakeholders, we help the people of Richmond County improve their lives.

-We provide education through programs in Agriculture and Natural Resources, Family and Consumer Sciences, 4-H Youth Development, and Community Viability.
+We provide education through programs in Agriculture and Natural Resources, Family and Consumer Sciences, 4-H Youth Developement, and Community Viability.

-The Westmoreland/Richmond County 4-H program is now recruiting teens who are interested in serving in a leadership role at 2017 4-H camp.
-Youth interested in serving as Teen Leaders must be at least 14 years old by 1/1/17 to be eligible to apply and also must be available to serve for the Westmoreland and Richmond County's camping week-July 24-28, 2017.
+The Westmoreland/Richmond County 4-H program is now recruiting teens who are interested in serving in a leadership role at 2023 4-H camp.
+Youth interested in serving as Teen Leaders must be at least 14 years old by 1/1/2023 to be eligible to apply and must be available to serve for the Westmoreland and Richmond County's camping week-July 3-7, 2023.